The Red Wine Lover’s Guide to Russian River Valley Pinot Noir

 Last, but certainly not least, is the Sebastopol Hills.
 Set in the southern reaches of the Russian River Valley, the climate here is as cool as it gets in the AVA.
 This foggy, windy neighborhood is where Halleck Vineyard chose to call home.

 And we are pushing winemaking boundaries.
-Some producers thought the climate would be TOO cold for Pinot Noir, but it has produced some of the best Pinot Noir wines worldwide.
+Some producers thought the climate would be too cold for Pinot Noir, but it has produced some of the best Pinot Noir wines in the world.

 There is ample Goldridge soil here, as well as unique clay content, which provide Sebastopol Hills Pinot Noirs with crisp red-fruit characteristics and unique notes of black tea and dried herbs which creates a fascinating palate contrast.

 Our very own award-winning Russian River Valley Pinot Noir